 Big Ghost Ltd & Conway the Machine, No One Mourns the Wicked

 Released: May 15

 No matter how you feel about the Griselda movement, you’ve got to admit that Conway has been on a roll this year, finally gaining the recognition he deserved in the public.
-While we’ve all been infatuated with the menacing collaboration with the Alchemist, LULU, or his stunning and exquisite debut solo album, From King to a God, this collaboration tape with Big Ghost Ltd was the most overlooked contribution released this year.
-We always see the Griselda formula in effect with beats laced by in-house producer, Daringer, Big Ghost Ltd yields an even grimier feel in the production which provides the “back to the basement” feel to the project.
+While we’ve all been infatuated with the menacing collaboration with The Alchemist, LULU, or his stunning and exquisite debut solo album, From King to a God, this collaboration tape with Big Ghost Ltd was the most overlooked contribution released this year.
+We always see the Griselda formula in effect with beats laced by in-house producer, Daringer, but Big Ghost Ltd yields an even grimier feel in the production which provides the “back to the basement” feel to the project.
 Even keeping the features short to only Grisleda-associated family, Conway and Big Ghost created an amazing effort that shows no matter how huge the movement becomes, the Griselda boys will always supply that raw and unfiltered sounds that the day 1 fans know and love.

 Best tracks: “Sicarios”, “Dead Flowers”, “Bricks to Murals”

 Harry Fraud is another producer whose been having an amazing 2020.
 On this project, he links with the fresh Bay Area emcee, Larry June, to deliver 26 minutes of luscious beats and wavy rhymes, perfect for cruising.
 The two mesh together greatly with an advanced chemistry to create a mellow & laidback project that is enjoyable at all times, no matter the circumstances.
 This project is another amazing addition to Harry Fraud’s contributions this year and serves as a great entry point for delving into Larry June as an artist.

 Best tracks: “Sunday Morning Drive”, “Lets Go to New Orleans”, “Expensive Couches”